-- 6.1.
-The school/academy will clearly communicate a whole-school commitment to addressing bullying in the form of a written statement which will be regularly promoted across the whole school. - 6.2.
-All members of the school/academy will be made aware of this policy and their responsibilities in relation to it.
-All staff members will receive training on identifying and dealing with the different types of bullying.
+- 6.1 The school/academy will clearly communicate a whole-school commitment to addressing bullying in the form of a written statement which will be regularly promoted across the whole school. - 6.2 All members of the school/academy will be made aware of this policy and their responsibilities in relation to it.
+All staff members will receive training on identifying and dealing with the different types of bullying. - 6.3 For Primary Schools only; All types of bullying will be discussed as part of the relationships and health education curriculum, in line with the Primary Relationships and Health Education Policy

-All types of bullying will be discussed as part of the relationships and health education curriculum, in line with the Primary Relationships and Health Education Policy.
+For Secondary Schools only; All types of bullying will be discussed as part of the RSE and health education curriculum, in line with the Secondary School RSE and Health Education Policy.

-- 6.3.
-Staff will encourage pupil cooperation and the development of interpersonal skills using group and pair work.
+6.4 Staff will encourage pupil cooperation and the development of interpersonal skills using group and pair work.
 Diversity, difference and respect for others will be promoted and celebrated through various lessons.
-Opportunities to extend friendship groups and interactive skills will be provided through participation in special events, e.g. drama productions, sporting activities and cultural groups. - 6.4.
-Seating plans will be organised and altered in a way that prevents instances of bullying.
-Potential victims of bullying will be placed in working groups with other pupils who do not abuse or take advantage of others. - 6.5.
-A safe place, supervised by a teacher, will be available for pupils to go to during free time if they feel threatened or wish to be alone.
-The teacher supervising the area will speak to pupils to find out the cause of any problems and, ultimately, stop any form of bullying taking place. - 6.6.
-Pupils deemed vulnerable, as defined in section two, will meet with their form tutor/class teacher on a daily or weekly basis, where appropriate, to ensure any problems can be actioned quickly.
-Form tutors/class teacher will also offer an 'open door' policy allowing pupils to discuss any bullying, whether they are victims or have witnessed an incident. - 6.7.
-Before a new pupil joins the school/academy, particularly when this happens in-year, the pupil's form tutor/class teacher and the DSL will implement a strategy to prevent bullying from happening this will include:
+Opportunities to extend friendship groups and interactive skills will be provided through participation in special events, e.g. drama productions, sporting activities and cultural groups.

+- 6.5 Seating plans will be organised and altered in a way that prevents instances of bullying.
+Potential victims of bullying will be placed in working groups with other pupils who do not abuse or take advantage of others. - 6.6 A safe place, supervised by a teacher, will be available for pupils to go to during free time if they feel threatened or wish to be alone.
+The teacher supervising the area will speak to pupils to find out the cause of any problems and, ultimately, stop any form of bullying taking place. - 6.7 Pupils deemed vulnerable, as defined in section two, will meet with a designated member of staff on an agreed basis to ensure any problems can be actioned quickly.
+All staff will also offer an 'open door' policy allowing pupils to discuss any bullying, whether they are victims or have witnessed an incident. - 6.8 Before a new pupil joins the school/academy, particularly when this happens in-year, the pupil's form tutor/class teacher and the DSL will implement a strategy to prevent bullying from happening.